Faycalraghibi/customerOrderManagement/README.md

 3. Make changes and commit (`git commit -am 'Add new feature'`).
 4. Push to the branch (`git push origin feature/branch-name`).
 5. Create a new Pull Request.

-## License

-Specify the license under which your project is distributed.

----